Certified B Corporation

 How are they measured?

 B Corporations are measured using the B Impact Assessment.
 The assessment looks at a corporation’s performance with regards to such areas as environment, community, employees, governance, accountability, etc. The assessment is tailored to the size and nature of the organization taking the assessment.
 After completing the assessment, an easy-to-read report is generated.
 Through a company’s public B Impact Report, anyone can access performance data about the social and environmental practices that stand behind their products.
 A corporation needs to achieve a combined score of 80 / 200 in order to become B-Corp Certified.
-The B Impact Assessment is free for anyone to use, and is in version 3.0 (versions are updated every 2 years).

 Who certifies B Corporations ?